 Officially the first tee-time of the day is 7 o’clock in the morning at this time of year but the starters are usually there from 6am and as you might expect it is fairly quiet at that time.
 They were happy to let me start early each day and the only traffic I ran into was the greenkeepers!
 It is worth asking the helpful starters to check which courses appear to be quiet at any given time so you can plan your golf.
 Remember there are members’ matches and competitions as well as various other block bookings you will want to avoid.
 If there are two of you or more you can purchase an advance ticket which allows you to pre-book one tee-time per day.
 As a single golfer this wasn’t possible but didn’t prove to be a problem.

 For my October 2015 visit myself and a colleague entered the Old Course ballot (you need a minimum of two people to do this) and got lucky first time!
 Your chances are increased if you state that you are available to play at any time of day and are willing to be partnered up into a 4-ball.
 If unsuccessful in the ballot we would have queued up outside the starters hut as single golfers but even in October this would likely have meant a 4am alarm call to get to the front of the line.
 This is what I did in July 2017 (see below).

 So, which courses should you play?
 The answer to that question really depends on what type of golfer you are, how long you are staying for and what type of golf you a seeking to play.
-There is an entire constellation of quality golf holes at St. Andrews and hopefully the below will help you decide which to experience.
+There is an entire constellation of quality golf holes at St. Andrews.

 The Old Course is many things to many people.
 For me it represents ground zero for golf, the embryo for the game that I love so much today.